Icerenegade88/Google-API-Request/README.md

 ```

 ## What is the testcode folder?
-The test code folder is to test code ive been working on that is unfinished or un-used
+The test code folder is to test code ive been working on that is unfinished or un-used as well as some references